 - 1. Students who are on academic probation may be ineligible for extra-curricular activities, including clubs, IHSAA sports, and club sports in which BDHS is a sponsor.
 Students who are struggling academically should focus their time and efforts on improving their performance in the classroom first and foremost. - 2.
-Those students failing two classes (or not passing 5/7) will be on probation from their extra-curricular activities for the following quarter.
+Those students failing two classes (or not passing 5/7) at the end of a grading period, will be on probation from their extracurricular activities for the following quarter.
 At the end of the following quarter, probation will be reassessed. - 3.
 If a student is failing 2 classes at midterm (or is not passing 5 classes), a probation may be issued.
 Probation will be reassessed in two weeks. - 4.
 Students who fall below these expectations after mid-term, but before the end of the quarter may also be placed on a two-week probation with ineligibility.
 Probation will be reassessed at the end of the two weeks.